Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: Abstract

 Recent inapproximability results of Sly (2010), together with an approximation algorithm presented by Weitz (2006) establish a beautiful picture for the computational complexity of approximating the partition function of the hard-core model.
 Let $\lambda_c(\Tree_\Delta)$ denote the critical activity for the hard-model on the infinite $\Delta$-regular tree.
 Weitz presented an $\fptas$ for the partition function when $\lambda<\lambda_c(\Tree_\Delta)$ for graphs with constant maximum degree $\Delta$.
 In contrast, Sly showed that for all $\Delta\geq 3$, there exists $\eps_\Delta>0$ such that (unless $RP=NP$) there is no $\fpras$ for approximating the partition function on graphs of maximum degree $\Delta$ for activities $\lambda$ satisfying $\lambda_c(\Tree_\Delta)<\lambda<\lambda_c(\Tree_\Delta)+\eps_\Delta$.

 We prove that a similar phenomenon holds for the antiferromagnetic Ising model.
-Sinclair et al. recently extended Weitz's approach to the antiferromagnetic Ising model, yielding an $\fptas$ for the partition function for all graphs of constant maximum degree $\Delta$ when the parameters of the model lie in the uniqueness region of the infinite $\Delta$-regular tree.
-We prove the complementary result that for the antiferrogmanetic Ising model without external field that, unless $RP=NP$, for all $\Delta\geq 3$, there is no $\fpras$ for approximating the partition function on graphs of maximum degree $\Delta$ when the inverse temperature lies in the non-uniqueness region of the infinite tree $\Tree_\Delta$.
-Our proof works by relating certain second moment calculations for random $\Delta$-regular bipartite graphs to the tree recursions used to establish the critical points on the infinite tree. \\ {\bf Keywords:} Antiferromagnetic Ising model, Hard-core model, Phase transition, Computational Hardness, Approximate Counting \\ {\bf AMS subject classifications:} 68Q87, 82B20, 60J10, 05C80.
+Sinclair, Srivastava, and Thurley (2014) extended Weitz's approach to the antiferromagnetic Ising model, yielding an $\fptas$ for the partition function for all graphs of constant maximum degree $\Delta$ when the parameters of the model lie in the uniqueness region of the infinite $\Delta$-regular tree.
+We prove the complementary result for the antiferrogmanetic Ising model without external field, namely, that unless $RP=NP$, for all $\Delta\geq 3$, there is no $\fpras$ for approximating the partition function on graphs of maximum degree $\Delta$ when the inverse temperature lies in the non-uniqueness region of the infinite tree $\Tree_\Delta$.
+Our proof works by relating certain second moment calculations for random $\Delta$-regular bipartite graphs to the tree recursions used to establish the critical points on the infinite tree.